 When implementing UCaaS, it’s possible to use best-efforts internet for the experience: Simple broadband from a service provider will allow users to access their communications hub via the public internet.
 But the key here is the term “best-efforts”: there’s no guarantee that the performance of the ISP and public internet will be robust enough to support the user experience or even all of the necessary applications.
 Video, for instance, is a bandwidth hog that could slow the network for other users.
 This may be acceptable for those employees on the road, but in-office users require a better quality of service (QoS) threshold.

-Hybrid Has It All
+Full Spectrum Has It All

-The way to combat this is to embrace a hybrid approach.
+The way to combat this is to embrace a full spectrum approach.
 Moving to cloud Unified Communications (UC) doesn’t have to be a wholesale proposition.
 In the UCaaS world, implementing a plug-and-play, on-premise system allows businesses to prioritize how voice packets, video and other WAN traffic is handled, reserving bandwidth for mission-critical, real-time communications and allowing others to take a back seat when necessary.

 Ensuring success with UCaaS requires proper planning.
 It’s critical to create benchmarks for performance and data security and then assess and test the UCaaS environment with stress-tests for audio, video, and content-sharing.
 There are tools to enable this, and channel partner advisors can help guide organizations through the process.
 It’s also important to proactively monitor quality and performance for conferences, video, and calls, and to implement firewalls and other security measures to keep data safe at rest and in transit.
-Here, too, hybrid cloud UC solutions perform analysis and monitoring functions that help organizations achieve visibility into what’s happening in their critical communications environments.
+Here, too, cloud UC solutions perform analysis and monitoring functions that help organizations achieve visibility into what’s happening in their critical communications environments.